-Addiction relapse is very common among most addicts first time in recovery.
-Addiction is a disease that impairs the brain, including the parts of the brain that make you feel pleasure.
-This means that addictive substances can hijack your brain and threaten to take over your life.
-Trying to stop or cut down on drinking alcohol or drugs often leads to emotional and physical problems.
+Addiction relapse is not uncommon for those in recovery for the first time.
+Addiction is a disease that impairs the brain, including the parts that make you feel pleasure.
+Oftentimes, trying to stop or cut down on drinking alcohol or drugs leads to emotional and physical problems.

 It’s widely understood that drugs and alcohol can ruin a person’s life, or that many people who get clean often end up relapsing.
 Less commonly known are the specific numbers and figures behind substance abuse.